danmarkfyn/NewsCase/README.md

 # NewsCase

 NewsCase is a Android Project writting in Kotlin.
-It builts upon MVVM principles and allwos the user to fetch and view news articles.
+It builts upon MVVM principles and allows the user to fetch and view news articles.
 The application support offline viewing of previously fetched articles

 ## Installation